awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

    =  333⅓ GiB (334 GiB in practice because volumes are provisioned in whole gibibytes)
 ```

-## Provisioned IOPS SSD \(`io1` and `io2`\) volumes<a name="EBSVolumeTypes_piops"></a>
+## Provisioned IOPS SSD volumes<a name="EBSVolumeTypes_piops"></a>

 Provisioned IOPS SSD \(`io1` and `io2`\) volumes are designed to meet the needs of I/O\-intensive workloads, particularly database workloads, that are sensitive to storage performance and consistency\.
-Unlike `gp2`, which uses a bucket and credit model to calculate performance, `io1` and `io2` volumes allow you to specify a consistent IOPS rate when you create volumes, and Amazon EBS delivers the provisioned performance 99\.9 percent of the time\.
+Unlike General Purpose SSD volumes, which uses a bucket and credit model to calculate performance, Provisioned IOPS SSD volumes use a consistent IOPS rate, which you specify when you create the volume, and Amazon EBS delivers the provisioned performance 99\.9 percent of the time\.

 `io1` volumes are designed to provide 99\.8 to 99\.9 percent volume durability with an annual failure rate \(AFR\) no higher than 0\.2 percent, which translates to a maximum of two volume failures per 1,000 running volumes over a one\-year period\. `io2` volumes are designed to provide 99\.999 percent volume durability with an AFR no higher than 0\.001 percent, which translates to a single volume failure per 100,000 running volumes over a one\-year period\.

-`io1` and `io2` volumes can range in size from 4 GiB to 16 TiB\.
+Provisioned IOPS SSD volumes can range in size from 4 GiB to 16 TiB\.
 You can provision from 100 IOPS up to 64,000 IOPS per volume on [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances) and up to 32,000 on other instances\.
 The maximum ratio of provisioned IOPS to requested volume size \(in GiB\) is 50:1 for `io1` volumes, and 500:1 for `io2` volumes\.
 For example, a 100 GiB `io1` volume can be provisioned with up to 5,000 IOPS, while a 100 GiB `io2` volume can be provisioned with up to 50,000 IOPS\.
 On a supported instance type, the following volume sizes allow provisioning up to the 64,000 IOPS maximum:
 + `io1` volume 1,280 GiB in size or greater \(50 × 1,280 GiB = 64,000 IOPS\)
 + `io2` volume 128 GiB in size or greater \(500 × 128 GiB = 64,000 IOPS\)

-`io1` and `io2` volumes provisioned with up to 32,000 IOPS support a maximum I/O size of 256 KiB and yield as much as 500 MiB/s of throughput\.
+Provisioned IOPS SSD volumes provisioned with up to 32,000 IOPS support a maximum I/O size of 256 KiB and yield as much as 500 MiB/s of throughput\.
 With the I/O size at the maximum, peak throughput is reached at 2,000 IOPS\.
 A volume provisioned with more than 32,000 IOPS \(up to the cap of 64,000 IOPS\) supports a maximum I/O size of 16 KiB and yields as much as 1,000 MiB/s of throughput\.
 The following graph illustrates these performance characteristics:

 ![\[Throughput limits for io1 volumes\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/io1_throughput.png)